 Our journey with investing already started 2 years ago.
 It seems like a long time.
 But if you compare it to the average time-span of long-term investing, it’s nothing.

 Everybody has different motives and reasons to start with investing.
 Some like the extra money, others want to become filthy rich.
 We started because we like the idea of financial independence.
-To reach the point where you be able to stop working and live of your investments, if we choose to.
+To reach the point where you be able to stop working and live off your investments if we choose to.

-But back in 2014 we didn’t knew anything yet about DGI, financial independence or even compounding.
+But back in 2014, we didn’t know anything yet about DGI, financial independence or even compounding.
 So how did we get here?

-In the beginning of 2014, Mr. Divnomics was already trying to convince me of investing our money into stocks.
+In the beginning of 2014, Mr. Divnomics was already trying to convince me of investing our money in stocks.
 The biggest reason for me not to do it, was because it wasn’t ‘safe’.
 When you put money into a savings account, you know it will always stay there.
-With investing, it could be that you’re stocks would be worth less some day and you will lose money.
+With investing, it could be that your stock would be worthless someday and you will lose money.

 The following months we sold half of our portfolio and used that extra cash to start all over.
-With the help of books, blogs and online courses we got to know about financial economics, how to valuate a company and how to decide when a stock would make a good buy.
+With the help of books, blogs, and online courses we got to know about financial economics, how to evaluate a company and how to decide when a stock would make a good buy.

 For 2 years now, we’re learning more each and every day in order towards becoming financial independence.